 Marklin the pioneer German toy company produced from 1934 to 1938 a 20-Volt electric autorennbahn (highway) racing car system that included German Reichsmarshall Hermann Göring as one of its customers.
 The 20-Volt transformer replaced a 50-Volt transformer which was outlawed on safety grounds.
 Initially nearly all these clockwork or electric motorized cars were guided by raised rails, either at the wheels (railroad-style), the lane center, or along one edge.These came to be known as rail cars as opposed to true slot cars.
 After 1938 the autorennbahn was dropped from their product line only to see Marklin return as slot car manufacturer during the sixties, Marklin being spurred after rival Carrera produced their first set.

 Robert L. Mapson who along with Lee A. Woolley produced the Electricar for the Kokomo Stamped Metal Company which ran inside a fence.
 Originally the fence came rolled in two 10-foot lengths which was then assembled with wooden posts to form a continuous oval or corral.
 Electrical pickup was accomplished using a front bumper guide system that ran along the interior of the course.
 In 1930 the company was consolidated with the Kingston Products Corporation.
-Additional bodies included both a dump and ice truck and 1931 you could even race a bus full of terrified passengers using a 6-wheel chassis extension.
+Additional bodies included both a dump and ice truck, a fire truck and in 1931 you could even race a bus full of terrified passengers using a 6-wheel chassis extension.

 Finally the country's continuing economic depression forced production of the Electricar to be halted in 1933.
 At the time the set was considered pricey ... it cost $8.00.
 While certainly a novelty these early efforts did not produce the speed that enthusiasts expected from their racing cars.
 It should be noted that the companies mentioned so far were primarily in the business of selling model railroads and the cars were considered to be just another accessory.
 Leave it to an American to introduce some speed.
 That happened in 1937 in of all places Los Angeles, California a traditional hotbed of car racing in this country.